llapuras/the-Stack/README.md

 # the-Stack
-A simple unity game demo
+A simple Stack like game demo
+Unity version 5.6.1